Tristan Prendergast

-Tristan Prendergast (born 27 June 1995) is an Australian soccer player who plays as a goalkeeper for Sydney United 58.
+Tristan Prendergast (born 27 June 1995) is an Australian soccer player who plays as a goalkeeper for University of New South Wales (UNSW).

 Prendergast was signed as cover by Western Sydney Wanderers in July 2020 following Daniel Lopar's return to Europe during the COVID-19 pandemic.
 He lost two, won two and drew one game playing for the Wanderers, keeping one clean sheet & conceding ten goals in the other games, including being lobbed twice on the same night by Alessandro Diamanti in a 5–3 loss to Western United.

 Prendergast re-signed for Blacktown City in February 2021.